Jagailo/YetAnotherKeyDisplayer/README.md

 I am incredibly proud and grateful that this project is used by [Wube Software](https://factorio.com/game/about), the developers behind Factorio - one of my favorite games.
 Seeing my app in action in their dev diary ([Friday Facts #412](https://factorio.com/blog/post/fff-412)) was a huge surprise and an absolute honor!

 ## License
-YAKD is free software released under the [MIT License](LICENSE) — no ads, no donations.
+YAKD is free software released under the [MIT License](LICENSE) - no ads, no donations.

 Additionally, selling this software or charging a fee for downloading it is prohibited.
-Using the program to create commercial content (videos, courses, streams) is fully permitted and encouraged.
+Using the program to create commercial content (videos, courses, streams) is fully permitted and encouraged 👍.

 ## YAKD on other sites
 * [AlternativeTo.net](https://alternativeto.net/software/yakd/about/)